SFDO-Tooling/CumulusCI/docs/robot_debugger.rst

     status: PASS
     result: https://ability-enterprise-4887-dev-ed.lightning.force.com/lightning/setup/SetupOneHome/home

-Notice that the **shell** command will run the keyword and then report the status of the keyword and display the return value.
+Notice that the ``shell`` command will run the keyword and then report the status of the keyword and display the return value.

 Note: just like in a test, you must separate arguments from keywords by two or more spaces.

-Setting robot variables
+Setting Robot variables
 -----------------------

 To capture the output of a keyword into a variable, you do it the same